Choose the one that’s right for you.

 By establishing a Field of Interest Fund, you can target your gift to address needs in an important area of community life.
 Arts.
 Aging.
 Animals.
 Sustainable agriculture.
 At-risk youth.
 You identify your personal interest area when making your gift; our board awards grants to community organizations and programs that are making a difference in the area you select.
 Your gift stays flexible enough to meet community needs in your interest area – even as they change over time.
 Click here for additional information on how to establish a Field of Interest Fund.

 Establishing a Designated Fund allows you to support the good work of a specific nonprofit organization – a senior center, museum, church, or virtually any nonprofit charitable organization.
 Because it’s given through your community foundation, your gift provides the organization you select not only funding, but planned giving and investment management services and the power of endowment.
 Click here for additonal information on how to establish a Designated Fund.

 Endowing your nonprofit organization.

 Nonprofit organizations can also establish a Designated Fund or agency endowment at the community foundation.
 It’s a simple and efficient way to build an endowment – and help create sustainability – for your nonprofit organization.
 The community foundation’s experienced staff can also help your organization develop planned giving programs and assist with investment management and administrative details.

-There is so much more we’d like you to know.
 For more information and ideas on ways to integrate your financial planning with charitable giving, ask your financial adviser or contact the Athens County Foundation.